Comment on `Fluctuation-dominated phase ordering at a mixed order transition': Introduction

-As we shall see, the central point, beyond the existence of a discrepancy between the two expressions (\ref{eq:bbmcorr}) and (\ref{eq:porodPBC}), is the difference in nature of the methods used to derive them.
-While in \cite{bbm} invariance by translation is invoked at the very start in order to justify the use of a stationary formalism where the dependence in $x$ is discarded, in contrast, in \cite{cg-II} the dependence in $x$ is essential when deriving (\ref{eq:porod}), before any possible tracing of this expression upon $x$ is performed, resulting in (\ref{eq:porodPBC}).

-We shall explain below why the method used in \cite{bbm} in order to derive (\ref{eq:bbmcorr})---the so-called \textit{independent interval approximation}---is not exact, as claimed in this reference, and can only predict the scaling behaviour $C(r,L)-1\sim (r/L)^{1-\th}$.
+The principal aim of this Comment it to show that, in the present context where $\th<1$, the method used in \cite{bmm} in order to derive (\ref{eq:bmmcorr})---the so-called \textit{independent interval approximation}---does not lead to exact results, as claimed in this reference, and can only predict the scaling behaviour $G(r|L)-1\sim (r/L)^{1-\th}$ but not the amplitude $A(\th)$\footnote{Another method, similar in spirit, is also presented in \cite{bmm}, and leads again to the same result (\ref{eq:bmmcorr}).}.
+We shall also compare the study made in \cite{bmm} to the existing literature on the subject.
+In this respect, we start by disproving an assertion made in \cite{bmm}, which contradicts a statement made in \cite{wendel2,wendel1}.